vasanth53/me/README.md

-# Game Developer Extraordinaire and Chief Pixel Wizard
+# Game Developer Extraordinaire and Pixel Wizard

 ## About Me